 Hair should be neat and tidy and conducive to learning.
-Pupils should not have unnatural, dyed hair colours or shocking styles, including no shaved patterns in hair.
+Pupils should not have unnatural, dyed hair colours or shocking styles, including no offensive words shaved into hair.
 Long hair should be tied back especially during PE activities for safety.